daler/dotfiles/docs/starthere.rst

   changed.
 Please see :ref:`nvim-lua` for more context, rationale, and details on migrating to this new config method.

-Plugins are now managed via the `lazy.nvim
-<https://github.com/folke/lazy.nvim>`_ manager rather than ``vim-plug`` (as in
-previous versions of these dotfiles).
-Simply opening neovim should be sufficient to trigger ``lazy.nvim`` to download, install, and configure plugins automatically.
+Plugins are managed via the `lazy.nvim <https://github.com/folke/lazy.nvim>`_ manager.
+Simply opening neovim should be sufficient to trigger ``lazy.nvim`` to bootstrap itself and then download, install, and configure plugins automatically.

+Or you can run this command to have it quit automatically when it's done:

 .. code-block:: bash

+  # this will open nvim, install plugins, and quit when done
-  nvim
+  nvim +"lua require('lazy').restore({wait=true})" +q

 .. details:: Details